Zshoham/BinBuff/CsBinBuff/README.md

 The Buffer class is the core of the library, to serialize data you must write it into the Buffer and later to deserialize it you must use the buffer and read the data from it.

-The buffer can automaticllay serialize many standard types, but to make a custom type serializable you must inherit the ISerializable interface.
+The buffer can automatically serialize many standard types, but to make a custom type serializable you must inherit the ISerializable interface.

 The Buffer constructor accepts TYPE and size (default is 32), there are two buffer types: